mjf1406/ozobot-maze/README.md

 ### p0

-- fixed: emoji now appear correctly

 ## Change Log

+- fixed: flags now appear correctly in LocaleSwitcher
 - fixed: there is no longer a delay in setting the locale dropdown to the current locale 2024/10/26